cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/AWSRaid/README.md

 ![Q1](screenshots/1.00.png)

-check users associated with logins and it was luke
+Then I check users associated with logins and helpdesk.luke catches our eye with lots of events.

 ![Q1](screenshots/1.01.png)

-indicative of brute force (9 failed logins followed by success starting at 9:53:27.000 AM w 2-5 secs between each)
+Checking the helpdesk.luke login logs, we see its indicative of brute force (9 failed logins followed by success starting at 9:53:27.000 AM w 2-5 secs between each)

 **Answer: helpdesk.luke**